 Yankees catcher Gary Sanchez leveled third baseman Miguel Andujar chasing down a foul popup in the fourth inning.
 Sanchez caught the ball while Andujar slammed to the ground, though Andujar bounced up quickly and remained in the game.

 Pitchers Justus Sheffield and Domingo German will join the Yankees for Tuesday’s game.
-The left-handed Sheffield is one of New York’s top starting pitching prospects but worked from the bullpen down the stretch with Triple-A Scranton/Wilkes-Barre to prepare for a September call-up.
+The left-handed Sheffield is one of New York’s top starting pitching prospects but worked out of the bullpen down the stretch with Triple-A Scranton/Wilkes-Barre to prepare for a September call-up.

-Yankees: Judge was scheduled to hit off a high-velocity pitching machine, and Boone said “he’s getting real close” to returning to the lineup.
-He’s only cleared to run the bases and play the outfield for now. ...
+Yankees: Boone said Judge is “getting real close” to returning to the lineup.
+He’s only cleared to run the bases and play the outfield for now.
+Judge said he’s been “feeling good for a while.” ...
 LHP Aroldis Chapman (left knee tendinitis) is set to throw a simulated game Monday or Tuesday, possibly with Judge at the plate.

-Blue Jays: LHP Ryan Borucki (3-4, 4.26) starts the opener of a three-game series at Baltimore on Monday.
+Blue Jays: LHP Ryan Borucki (3-4, 4.26 ERA) starts the opener of a three-game series at Baltimore on Monday.
 The Orioles had yet to announce a starter.

 Follow Jake Seiner: https://twitter.com/jake_seiner